-Inbound marketing does not complete with sales unless customer gets happy with his purchase.
-Delighted customers often voluntarily promote your brand helping you in the marketing program.
+Inbound marketing does not complete with sales unless the customer gets happy with his purchase.
+Delighted customers often voluntarily promote your brand, helping you in the marketing program.

 You can check this by the surveys, social monitoring and know how much popular your brand is.

 Apart from that, some of the best inbound practices can make a difference in your marketing campaign.